The Best Breast Test: My First Breast Thermogram with Pictures (A Mammogram Alternative)

 Dr. Samuel Epstein said Radiation from routine mammography poses significant cumulative risks of initiating and promoting breast cancer (1-3).
 Contrary to conventional assurances that radiation exposure from mammography is trivial–and similar to that from a chest X-ray or spending one week in Denver, about 1/1,000 of a rad (radiation-absorbed dose)–the routine practice of taking four films for each breast results in some 1,000-fold greater exposure, 1 rad, focused on each breast rather than the entire chest (2).
 Thus, premenopausal women undergoing annual screening over a ten-year period are exposed to a total of about 10 rads for each breast.
 As emphasized some three decades ago, the premenopausal breast is highly sensitive to radiation, each rad of exposure increasing breast cancer risk by 1 percent, resulting in a cumulative 10 percent increased risk over ten years of premenopausal screening, usually from ages 40 to 50 (4); risks are even greater for ««baseline»» screening at younger ages, for which there is no evidence of any future relevance.
 Furthermore, breast cancer risks from mammography are up to fourfold higher for the 1 to 2 percent of women who are silent carriers of the A-T (ataxia-telangiectasia) gene and thus highly sensitive to the carcinogenic effects of radiation (5); by some estimates this accounts for up to 20 percent of all breast cancers annually in the United States (6).
 Source

 I am not a doctor, there's a lot I don't know.
 Research this issue and make your own informed decisions!
-Read my full disclaimer here.
-And also read another side to the story below.
+Read my full disclaimer here. ***And because I like to share ALL sides of the story, read another very different opinion below.

 My first breast thermogram